fsaleemm/AzureServiceBusManagedIdentity/README.md

     python SendTopicMI2.py
     ```

-1. Check the Receiver that the message was received.
 1. Deploy the SendToSB function to the Function App.
 1. Setup the Managed Identity for Function App.
 1. Setup the Send Role in Azure Service Bus to include the Function App Managed Identity.
 1. Run the SendToSB function via Azure Portal.
-1. Check the Receiver that the message was received.

 Disclaimer: This is a sample application/code with rudimentary error/exception handling and no unit testing.
 It is intended as an illustration/demo and not for production use.